kenakamu/UCWA2.0-CS/README.md

   10. Select "Skype for Business Online" and click "OK" (check mark)
   11. Select Delegated Permissions as you need.
   12. Click "SAVE" button to save it.
-2. Open TokenService.cs file under TestClient project and update the values.
+2. Open TokenService.cs file under TestClient or UCWAUWP project and update the values.
 3. Compile all solution.
 4. Run TestClient project and try it.